Rahu occupies 4th-from-Chandra

 Often drives a foreign car :)

 May employ surreptitious or unconventional devices to obtain credibility in extremes in the world of real estate and education.
-Sudden changes of property ownership; damage to properties by natural catastrophe during Rahu periods.
+Sudden changes of property ownership-stewardship ; damage to properties by natural catastrophe during Vimshottari periods of Rahu.

 Family lineage is complex and perhaps exaggerated.
 Irregularities in the transmission of the mother's culture.
 May fabricate an exciting story of one's roots in a foreign land.

-Restless Dissatisfaction with the Home, Homeland, Parents, the Root Culture, and Schooling
+Restless Ambition to Amplify the empowerments and privileges of Home, Homeland, Parents, the Root Culture, and Schooling

-Rahu in 4 provides a source of chronic dissatisfaction with the limitations and constraints of the root culture.
+Rahu in 4 provides a source of fervent desire to break the boundaries of customary limitations of the root culture.